kcp-dev/logicalcluster/README.md

 A library for logical-cluster-aware code.

-For contributions, issues, or general discussion, please see the [kcp repository](https://github.com/kcp-dev/kcp).
+For contributions, issues, or general discussion, please see the [kcp-dev/kcp repository](https://github.com/kcp-dev/kcp).